hackerone/observable-web/presentations/webdevcon/notes.md

 # Observable Web
 Welcome to Observable web

-Untangling async, when i came up with the tagline "Untangling async", i thought i should Google to see if there are any blog posts on it.
+Untangling async, when i came up with the tagline "Untangling async", i searched the internet to see if there are any blog posts on it.

 Interestingly i found another presentation last year with exactly the same tagline.
 But that presentation was for JS promises, which were hot back then.

 So, had modify the tagline slightly to "untangling async completely".

 ## introduction
 Hello all, I'm Ganesh Shanmugasundaram.

 I'm a Web Development Engineer at the Bookdepository, an Amazon subsidiary based in London, UK.

 We an an online book seller.
 We sell through our own website and through Amazon Marketplace.

 And we deliver worldwide for free, a service not offered by many retailers.

-Without further ado, let's get started.
+Without further ado,
+let's get started.

 ## a problem

 Before i get into the presentation, i'd like to ask a couple of questions

 - how many of you use javascript everyday? could be work or fun? could be working on a simple UI interaction or a full blown single page app. anything..